 **Play then **Select an action to occur when your file reaches the end of its duration.
 Select Hold if you want the source to freeze at the final frame.
 Select Jump To to begin playing another source, and then select the source to play in the following list.
 You can choose only file sources that you have already imported.
 Select Loop to have the source perform a looping playback or, if your source is a still image, to display continuously.

 **Resize Mode **Select how you want Expression Encoder to resize images whose original dimensions differ from the output dimensions.
-Choose Letterbox to maintain the aspect ratio and add black bars to the sides of the video, as appropriate.
-Choose Stretch to force the video to fit the output frame size.

 To add another file source, click Add and repeat step 3.
 To modify the file source information, select the source name in the list or select the source file thumbnail in the File Sources viewing area and make the changes in the File Source Settings section.